sorabi17/Hotels/BrandCollabsREADME.md

 Then each need to be populated with the following:
 For brand product, proserv and accounttype - as an example for Deliveroo Deliveroo meals,	services,	lifestyle

+The media kit is decided based on whether its a Product or Service.